macote/ImgVw/README.md

 ImgVw
 =====

-ImgVw is a simple image viewer for Windows
+ImgVw is a simple and fast image viewer for Windows

 How to build
 ------------

 This project is compatible with:
-- Visual Studio 2013
+- Visual Studio 2017
-- Eclipse Luna CDT with MinGW (GCC 4.8.1)
+- Eclipse Neon CDT with MinGW (GCC 6.3.0)

 Usage